 Objective 2.1 Directly support communities in becoming dementia friendly.
-Strategies Progress Continue to cohost the Dementia Care and Cure Initiative (DCCI)/Miami Taskforce with six annual meetings.
+Strategies Progress Continue to cohost the Dementia Care and Cure Initiative (DCCI)/Miami Taskforce with six annual metings.
 Provide active support to subcommittees, focusing on identifying and addressing the support needs of people living with dementia and their caregivers.
-5 DCCI Taskforce meetings held through September 2024.
-2 active subcommittees are supported: social media, law enforcement Expand DCCI by 2 new taskforce members annually.
-Create or expand 1 new subcommittee annually 2023-24 new members: Easterseals, Author Health 1 subcommittee was expanded to include creation of taskforce website Share relevant information disseminated by the Florida Department of Elder Affairs (DOEA) through various channels, such as newsletters, social media, etc., to increase awareness and understanding of dementia-friendly practices Information from DOEA is disseminated through DCCI taskforce
+Expand DCCI by 2 new taskforce members annually.
+Create or expand 1 new subcommittee annually Share relevant information disseminated by the Florida Department of Elder Affairs (DOEA) through various channels, such as newsletters, social media, etc., to increase awareness and understanding of dementia-friendly practices

 Objective 2.2 Increase acceptance across communities by raising concern and building awareness through a commitment to targeted action.

+Strategies Progress

-Strategies Progress Work with Age Friendly partners (e.g., United Way, AARP, Health Foundation of South Florida, Urban Health Partnerships, and others) to develop communities that support aging in place, by participating on local efforts to raise awareness about programs promoting active and independent living.
-Promoted community participation in survey by UHP (AFI) Collaborate with other elder-serving organizations to advocate for increased resources for services for older adults, and educate the general population, and elected officials, about the growing need for services for older adults.
-Participated in LIHEAP Action Day in Washington DC in Feb 2024.
-Advocated for funding increases to the LIHEAP program with several congressional offices.
-Discussed the needs of low-income seniors in need of utility bill assistance through the EHEAP program.
+Work with Age Friendly partners (e.g., United Way, AARP, Health Foundation of South Florida, Urban Health Partnerships, and others) to develop communities that support aging in place, by participating on local efforts to raise awareness about programs promoting active and independent living.
+Progress

+Collaborate with other elder-serving organizations to advocate for increased resources for services for older adults, and educate the general population, and elected officials, about the growing need for services for older adults.
 Participate in 2 local initiatives/events annually to raise awareness about programs promoting active and independent living, tailoring initiatives to the unique needs of each community.
-Alliance staff participated in 8 events through September 2024 promoting active living

 Objective 2.3 Strengthen and enhance information sharing on dementia and aging issues to promote widespread support.

-Strategies Progress Hold a minimum of 6 Dementia Care and Cure Initiative 5 DCCI Taskforce meetings held (DCCI) Miami Taskforce meetings annually to explore through September 2024. collaboration opportunities, identify best practices, and share information on dementia and aging issues.
-DCCI Miami Taskforce will create an educational PSA on 4 educational PSAs will be dementia, to be shared electronically.
-Establish published in September 2024 measurable metrics to track the reach and impact of the PSA, such as the number of views, shares, and engagement levels.
-Collaborate with key organizations, including the The Alliance Provider Meeting, Alzheimer's Association, Memory Disorder Clinics, and including ADI CM agencies, held on ADI case management agencies, to provide cross-training.
-10/18/2023 included presentations Enhance caregiver awareness on dementia and available by the three Memory Disorder treatment services through shared resources and Clinics (UM, Mt Sinai, and MHJS) coordinated efforts. and the Alzheimer's Association, to promote awareness, communication, and coordination with the provider network.
+Strategies Progress Hold a minimum of 6 Dementia Care and Cure Initiative (DCCI) Miami Taskforce meetings annually to explore collaboration opportunities, identify best practices, and share information on dementia and aging issues.
+DCCI Miami Taskforce will create an educational PSA on dementia, to be shared electronically.
+Establish measurable metrics to track the reach and impact of the PSA, such as the number of views, shares, and engagement levels.
+Collaborate with key organizations, including the Alzheimer's Association, Memory Disorder Clinics, and ADI case management agencies, to provide cross-training.
+Enhance caregiver awareness on dementia and available treatment services through shared resources and coordinated efforts.

 Objective 2.4 Increase access to supportive housing with services and increase supports for older adults at risk of experiencing residential insecurity.

 Strategies Progress Collaborate with at least one homeless organization, such as Camillus House, Carrfour, Homeless Trust to increase support for older adults experiencing residential insecurity.
 Develop specific initiatives that address the unique needs of this population.
-The Alliance continues to coordinate with the Homeless Trust and was featured on the U.S. Interagency Council on Homelessness website for our efforts to ensure the availability of services to older homeless adults. https://usich.gov/news-events/news/older-adults-and-homelessness-how-continuums-care-and-area-agencies-aging-can Advocate for policies addressing shortages of supportive housing options in Public Service Area (PSA) 11.
+Advocate for policies addressing shortages of supportive housing options in Public Service Area (PSA) 11.
 Encourage targeting of elders identified as facing residential insecurity through policy changes or incentives that promote the development of supportive housing.
-The Alliance and F4A are working on a process to collect more detailed data from callers experiencing housing issues.